charltonaustin/blog-hugo/content/posts/2025_09_21_rethink_remote_supervision.md

 opportunities for team bonding.
 By implementing these strategies, employees will feel more connected and supported, ultimately leading to increased productivity and job satisfaction.

-# Quickly identifying low output
+# Quickly Identifying Low Output

 In a remote work environment, it is crucial for managers to quickly identify instances of low output and address them promptly.
 This may involve uncovering the root causes, such as personal issues affecting an employee's performance or